 If the first three options yield no results, then we aren’t scared to wade off into combat mano-a-mano with a cow brute. (“We” as in “Jim.”)
 The contest continues until one party emerges victoriously from the pile of cow hide, horseflesh, saddle leather, and catch ropes.
 If no obvious winner is apparent after one hour has elapsed (or two hours if the audience is really enjoying the spectacle), then the catch dogs shall draw lots to determine the winner.
 We only hope the dogs can be easily located to put an end to the battle, because they are known to strike a scent and relentlessly pursue the trail until they find yet another bunch of cows.

-This is the trophy for winning the battle is a wild cow tied to a tree with her horns tipped, ready to be led back to the ranch.
+This is the trophy for winning the battle: a wild cow tied to a tree with her horns tipped, ready to be led back to the ranch.